peaBerberian/wasp-hls/doc/API/Initialization.md

   1. initObject `Object`: The properties required for initialization.

-     This object MUST have the following properties present:
+     This object should have the following properties present:

      - _workerUrl_ (`string`): URL to the Worker file, that you have hosted.